MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/apply-updates-on-premises.md

 ### Prerequisites
 - Before you begin, complete a full backup of the Management Reporter (MR), Microsoft Dynamics AX, and Microsoft SQL Server Reporting Services (SSRS databases).
 Although the code is restored through LCS, the database must be manually restored to help guarantee that there is no data loss.
-- Update you environment to the latest build of Platform update 12.
+- Update your environment to the latest build of Platform update 12.
 - Update the local agent to the latest version.
 For more information, see [Update the local agent](../lifecycle-services/update-local-agent.md).
 - Depending on the type of update, complete the following steps to generate a deployable package: